Options

 The placeholder {package} can be used here; it will be replaced by the path to the package being built by cibuildwheel.

-On Windows and macOS, the version of Python available inside CIBW_BEFORE_ALL is whatever is available on the host machine.
+On Windows and macOS, the version of Python available inside before-all is whatever is available on the host machine.
 On Linux, a modern Python version is available on PATH.

 This option has special behavior in the overrides section in pyproject.toml.
 On linux, overriding it triggers a new container launch.
 It cannot be overridden on macOS and Windows.